Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-transaction.md

 ---
 layout: default
-title: Quickstart Developer Tutorial
+title: Creating a Transaction
 toc: tutorial-creating-a-transaction
 body_color: body-pink
-section_name: Tutorials
+section_name: Creating a Transaction
 last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
+breadcrumbs: "Tutorials,tutorials"
 ---
 # Creating a Transaction
 To payout money to your customers, you need to generate a Transaction object.
 A Transaction tells Imburse when and how much to payout to your customer.